A Bit of History

 - salt to taste

-- water or olive oil if needed to get blender moving
+- water if needed to get blender moving

 - Remove the ends from the beets.
 Wrap each beet in foil.
 Roast in oven at 450 degrees F for approximately 60-75 minutes until tender.
 They should be easy to pierce with a fork.
 Once cool remove the skin and roughly chop.
 Store roasted beets in the refrigerator until ready to use.

 - Combine all ingredients in a blender and process until smooth.
-Add a tablespoon of water/olive oil if needed to get blender moving.
+Add a tablespoon of water if needed to get blender moving.
 Taste and adjust any seasonings.

 - Serve with toasted pita, raw vegetables, crackers, or use with your favorite sandwich.
 Beet hummus makes a perfect addition to a healthy school/work lunch.